UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

         return False

-Then, set up the lab06Tests.py file to test this function.
+Then, set up the `lab06Tests.py` file to test this function.
 Into the file, paste this "boilerplate code" for testing:

-    # @@@ INSERT YOUR NAME HERE

-    # lab06Tests.py    Tests for lab06, UCSB CS8, P. Conrad, 05/06/2014

     import unittest
     from lab06Funcs import *